mekikis/bicing-BCN-distribution/README.md

 # bicing-BCN-distribution
 Bike distribution visualization during the day at Bicing stations in Barcelona

-This python script downloads the stations status from the official Bicing BCN website and visualizes the data using geopandas and shapely.
+This python script downloads the stations status from the official Bicing BCN website, sums the total amount per neighborhood, and visualizes the data using geopandas and shapely.

 Example of a single figure: